 My Trilogy of Health took a major downward spiral over the course of the hurricane.
 The food was definitely playing a major role.
-I really tried in the beginning to focus on fruit, but once that was gone, I went for the chips, granola bars, popcorn and dates - in large quantities.
-Even though I had healthier options in the house like my protein shakes, protein bars, veggie burgers, I still went for the crap as a way to self-medicate.
-Unfortunately the relief was temporary, as the junk food wrecked havoc on my digestion, mood, energy and skin.
+I really tried, in the beginning, to focus on fruit, but once that was gone, I went for the chips, granola bars, popcorn, and dates - in large quantities.
+Even though I had healthier options in the house like my protein shakes, protein bars, and veggie burgers, I still went for the crap as a way to self-medicate.
+Unfortunately, the relief was temporary, as the junk food wreaked havoc on my digestion, mood, energy, and skin.

-The aftermath of my food and activity choices were staring back at me in the mirror.
-I could see the bulge around my waste from slow digestion and junk food, and my posture was seriously struggling.
-Not to mention, my skin had broken out like I had just hit puberty.
+The aftermath of my food and activity choices was staring back at me in the mirror.
+I could see the bulge around my waist from slow digestion and junk food, and my posture was seriously struggling.
+Not to mention, my skin had broken out as I had just hit puberty.
 I hadn’t had a breakout like this in years.
-Pimples were on my forehead, nose, cheeks and even on my back.
+Pimples were on my forehead, nose, cheeks, and even on my back.
 I couldn’t believe how in less than a week I felt and looked like a completely different person.

 After the hurricane, I was left with a home and body in shambles.
 I was trying desperately to cover up the blemishes and breakouts on my face.
 I was back to wearing Spanx to hide the extra weight and I was holding onto a lot of junk in my gut because I was struggling with flushing it all out.
 I was also having trouble sleeping because I was not following my tried and true ways of meditation and journaling in order to maintain mental clarity.
 And it had only been 5 days.

-Hurricanes will threaten us, there will be storms and sometimes even be a direct hit.
+Hurricanes will threaten us, there will be storms, and sometimes even be a direct hit.
 It will be completely out of our control.
 There’s no pretty way to say it.
-What is in our control is what we stock up on, what is in our home, our minds and our bodies.
+What is in our control is what we stock up on, what is in our homes, our minds, and our bodies.
 It is the way we prepare ourselves so that no matter the emergency, we are healthy enough to get through it.
 We are strong enough to keep our children safe, and we remember the importance of having fun through it all.